vik31mh/Ultimatrix/README.md

 - Try updating display drivers

 **Screenshot feature not working**
-- Ensure you have write permissions to Pictures folder
+- Ensure the application has permission to save files in the selected directory
-- Check if Screenshots folder is created automatically
+- Check if PyAutoGUI is properly installed
-- Verify PyAutoGUI is properly installed
+- Verify that the screenshot folder path is accessible

 **Volume control not working**
 - Ensure Windows audio service is running